osman28tr/Blockchain-RecycleCoinProject/README.md

 </ul>

 <h3>2.Used Technologies</h3>
-Asp.Net Mvc ,EntityFramework,An api written in Python, An api written in Node.js,MongoDb,MySQL,Basic Architecture, tc authentication with Mernis Service,Css,Html,JavaScript
+Asp.Net Mvc ,EntityFramework,An api written in Python, An api written in Node.js,MongoDb,MySQL,Basic Architecture, TC authentication with Mernis Service,Css,Html,JavaScript
 <br>
 <h3>3.General Outlines of the Architecture Used in the Project</h3>
 <img src="RecycleCoinMvc/image/ArchImages/RecycleCoinProjectArch.PNG" height="400px" width="600px">